-Historically, a homeowner would stay an average of six years in his or her home.
-Since 2011, that number has hovered between nine and ten years.
+Historically, the average number of years a homeowner stayed in his or her home was six, but that number has hovered between nine and ten years since 2011.
 There is a pent-up desire for many homeowners to move as they were unable to sell over the last few years due to a negative equity situation.
 As home values continue to appreciate, more and more homeowners will be given the freedom to move.

 Many homeowners were reluctant to list their home over the last couple years, for fear that they would not find a home to move in to.
 That is all changing now as more homes come to market at the higher end.
 The choices buyers have will continue to increase.
-Don't wait until additional inventory comes to market before you decide to sell.
+Don't wait until this other inventory comes to market before you decide to sell.